Course Drop Procedure

 The decision to drop a course can greatly impact a student’s success in meeting their educational goals.
 Reaching out to an academic advisor will assist students in making the best decision for their enrollment.

-Students should communicate with their advisor when dropping courses.
-Advisors are available to meet with you at an SPS Learning Center, by phone, via zoom virtual counter, or through email.
+Students should communicate with their advisor when dropping courses via email.
 If you are unsure of your assigned advisor, please log in to your Degree Works audit tool in Cardinal Apps and click on the ‘Advisor Name’ listed within the ‘Student View’ section.
-Or contact an advisor through our general student email at eapadvising@uiwtx.edu talk to any advisor by calling (210) 702-2402 or our Zoom virtual counter Monday through Friday, 1 - 3 p.m.
+Or contact an advisor through our general student email at eapadvising@uiwtx.edu talk to any advisor by calling (210) 702-2402 or our Microsoft Teams virtual counter Monday through Friday, 1 - 3 p.m.

 Drop/Withdrawal Policy